One Hundred Years of Solitude: Plot

-Eventually Macondo becomes exposed to the outside world and the government of newly independent Colombia.
-A rigged election between the Conservative and Liberal parties is held in town, inspiring Aureliano Buendía (José Arcadio’s son) to join a civil war against the Conservative government.
-He becomes an iconic revolutionary leader, fighting for many years and surviving multiple attempts on his life, but ultimately tires of war and signs a peace treaty with the Conservatives.
-Disillusioned, he returns to Macondo and spends the rest of his life making tiny gold fish in his workshop.
+Eventually, Macondo becomes exposed to the outside world and the government of newly independent Colombia, with Don Apolinar Moscote as Macondo's first mayor.
+A rigged election between the Conservative and Liberal parties is held in town, inspiring Aureliano Buendía (José Arcadio’s secondborn son) to join a civil war against the Conservative government.
+He becomes an iconic revolutionary leader, fighting for many years, losing 32 battles, fathering seventeen sons who share his name, and surviving multiple attempts on his life, but ultimately tires of war and signs a peace treaty with the Conservatives.
+Disillusioned, he returns to Macondo and spends the rest of his life making tiny goldfishes in his workshop before he dies standing at the chestnut tree.
+José Arcadio died from a mysterious gunshot, leaving a trail of blood towards the Buendías' house, while Rebeca remained isolated out of bitterness.
+During the civil war, Arcadio (José Arcadio's and Pilar Ternera's son) becomes a ruthless dictator as he begins terrorizing Macondo through warfare before being punished by Úrsula and later sentenced to death by the conservative firing squad.
+He even fathers three children (the Segundo twins and Remedios the Beauty) with Santa Sofía de la Piedad before his demise.

-The railroad comes to Macondo, bringing in new technology and many foreign settlers.
-An American fruit company establishes a banana plantation outside the town, and builds its own segregated village across the river.
-This ushers in a period of prosperity that ends in tragedy as the Colombian army massacres thousands of striking plantation workers, an incident based on the Banana Massacre of 1928.
-José Arcadio Segundo, the only survivor of the massacre, finds no evidence of the massacre, and the surviving townspeople deny or refuse to believe it happened.